 Note: Trinity does not implement 504 plans or Individual Education Plans (IEP's).
-However, the school provides guidance in study/organizational skills for students whose skills are identified by the school as requiring further development.
+However, the school provides guidance in study/organizational skills and develop support plans for students for students whose skills are identified by the school as requiring further development.